 I love beets in all shapes and sizes, so I was happy to come across a delicious-looking recipe for a beet stir-fry from South India on the wonderful blog ‘The ABCDs of Cooking’, which I am adapting here (slightly).
 This stir-fry is not only super healthy, it also has a suprising depth of flavor for something so simple – and on top of that, it takes just a few minutes to make, especially if you use (as I did) already pre-cooked beets.

 Ingredients (for two portions):

 Four medium-sized beets, pre-cooked or raw, peeled and cut into bite-size cubes

 A few curry leaves

 Salt to taste

-Heat the oil in a pan and add the asafoetida.
-Fry until it is golden, then add the coriander, sumac and cumin seeds as well as the dal.
-Stir for a few minutes until the spices begin to brown.
-Add the cubed beets, the turmeric, the curry leaf, and the chili (if using).
-Add a little water to make sure the beets do not stick to the pan and cover.
-Depending on whether you are using fresh or pre-cooked beets, the cooking time will be between ten and twenty minutes.
-When the beets are tender, turn off the heat and season with salt.
-Add the coconut and herbs/ cucumber garnish when serving.
+Heat the oil in a pan and add the asafoetida and the mustard seeds.
+Fry until the mustard seeds start popping, then add the cumin and the lentils.
+Stir for a few seconds, then lower the heat and add the cubed beets, turmeric, sumac, curry leaves, and chili (if using).
+Add a little water and cover.
+Depending on whether you are using fresh or pre-cooked beets, the cooking time will be between ten and twenty minutes; the latter may require a little more water.
+When the beets are tender and the flavors well mixed, turn off the heat and season with salt.
+Grate the coconut and sprinkle some over the beets.
+Add herbs, sprouts or cucumber as a garnish when serving.
 Enjoy!